stevewhitmore/notes/cloud/kubernetes-crash-course.md

 - Scaling and load balancing
 - Management

+**Also known as K8s**.
+It's derived by replacing the eight letters of “ubernete” with the digit 8 because less typing.

 You can set up the Kubernetes configs via a file, pass that to some cloud provider or even your own datacenter, and you're good to go.

 > You can also include cloud-provider-specific settings in your Kubernetes configs which makes it all the more flexible/powerful